nfdi4plants/ARC-specification/ARC specification.md

 Each such subdirectory MUST contain a workflow description `run.cwl`, given in [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, that describes how the files contained with the run are derived from assay or external data, or other runs. `run.cwl` MUST be placed in the subdirectory under the top-level `runs` directory.
 A parameter file `run.yml` MAY be given to specify run-specific input parameters.

-`run.cwl` MAY (and sensibly, should) refer to assay data files, external data files, workflow descriptions, and files in other run results; such references MUST use relative paths.
+`run.cwl` MAY (and sensibly, should) refer to assay data files, external data files, workflow descriptions, and files in other run results; such references MUST use relative paths, which can be given in the corresponding `run.yml`.
+The paths MUST be relative to the location of the `run.yml` file.
 Furthermore, `run.cwl` MUST specify as outputs all result files. `run.cwl` MUST BE executable without referring to [additional payload files](#additional-auxiliary-payload) or files outside the ARC.

 Notes: